Islington Mill

 Islington Mill is a six-storey Georgian mill building, located at 1 James Street, Ordsall, Salford, England.
-The name 'Islington Mill' is commonly used to refer to the wider collection of nineteenth and early twentieth century buildings that reside at this location, and to the Islington Mill Arts Club, which occupies those buildings.
+The name 'Islington Mill' is commonly used to refer to the wider collection of 19th and early 20th century buildings at this location, and to the Islington Mill Arts Club, which occupies those buildings.

 Architecture

 Islington Mill was originally built for cotton spinning in 1823 by the self-taught Leeds-born architect David Bellhouse (1764–1840).
-Bellhouse's firm was also responsible for the construction of the Manchester Portico Library, of which Bellhouse was also a founding member, and the original Manchester Town Hall on King Street, designed by Francis Goodwin and later demolished.
+Bellhouse's firm was also responsible for the construction of Manchester's Portico Library, of which Bellhouse was also a founding member, and the original Manchester Town Hall on King Street, designed by Francis Goodwin and later demolished.

-A year after the original construction of Islington Mill there was a partial structural collapse of the building.
+A year after the original construction of Islington Mill, there was a partial structural collapse of the building.
 During rebuilding, various new structures were added to the original model that had consisted of a single row of cast-iron columns.
 Further extensions were subsequently added over the years, including a second mill (which was also later rebuilt), stables around the courtyard and an external engine house.
-By the early 1900s the Mill was being used for textile doubling rather than spinning.
+By the early 1900s, the mill was being used for textile doubling rather than spinning.

 Islington Mill was granted a Grade II listing by English Heritage in November 1996, with the listed building ID number 471566.